alcy/perf-cal-2020/pcal20.md

 ![](fig2.png)
-<figcaption><b>Figure 2: PQQ queueing model of AWS-Tomcat</b><p></figcaption>
+<figcaption><b>Figure 2: Queueing representation of AWS-Tomcat</b><p></figcaption>

-Figure 2 can be expressed in PDQ, in the R language, as follows.
+Figure 2 can be expressed in PDQ, using the R language, as follows.
-First, we define some global vectors, such as the number of user requests, the number of active threads, their service time, and so on.
+First, we assign some global vectors, such as the number of user requests, the number of active threads, their service time, and so on.

 ```R